IBEEM-MSU/ibeem_variability/README.md

     * `3b-extract-avg-within-range.R` - extract environmental covariates from species ranges
     * `3b-extract-compile.sh` - bash script to iterate through all pieces of data and run `3b-extract.sbatch`
     * `3b-extract.sbatch` - bash script to load one piece of data and run `3b-extract-avg-within-range.R` on HPCC
-    * `3c-get-master-file-birdtree.R` - generate master file with rows for species and columns for environmental and life history data.
-Also pulls in IUCN data.
+    * `3c-get-master-file-birdtree.R` - generate master file with rows for species and columns for environmental and life history data
-    + `3c-get-master-file-birdtree.sbatch` - bash script to run `3c-get-master-file-birdtree.R`, since pulling the IUCN data takes a few hours.
+    + `3c-get-master-file-birdtree.sbatch` - bash script to run `3c-get-master-file-birdtree.R`
   * `4-phylo-cor` - get phylogenetic correlation matrix
     * `4a-bird-get-con-tree-pieces.R` - calculate consensus trees for 10 chunks of 100 phylogenies for birds
     * `4b-bird-get-cor-matrix.R` - calculate final consensus tree and phylo cor matrix for birds
-  * `5-model/` -
+  * `5-model/`
     * `5-gl-phylo-vint.R` - fit gl ~ env var
     * `5-gl-phylo-vint.slurm` - slurm script to submit job
   * `6-rasterize` - rasterize ranges